talapkapetra/Olympics-project/README.md

 I created an interactive visualisation of the data in Tableau with two dashboards: Word, Hungary

-The dashboard contains interactive visualisations summarizing the medals awarded grouped by athletes, countries, regions, gender, disciplines.
+The dashboard contains visualisations summarizing the medals awarded grouped by athletes, countries, regions, gender, disciplines.

 ### Dashboard Snapshot I:  Word